 Pillar 3b is an unrestricted means of personal retirement provision that not subsidized by the state.
 Accordingly, your contribution payments are not tax-deductible.
 Everybody can pay into this pillar, and there is no maximum amount.
 The saved assets are not tied to retirement purposes.
 Therefore you are free to choose when you wish to draw money from the account.
 This is thus referred to as a free or unrestricted pension plan.
 However, you should only consider paying into pillar 3b once you have exhausted the maximum amount payable into pillar 3a.

-You can find further information on the third pillar on our "3rd pillar" overview page.
+You can find further information on the third pillar on our article Pillars 3a and 3b – an overview .

 Is the 3rd pillar becoming increasingly important?